edwin170/downr1n/README.md

 - A DFU mode exists where the device's screen is black.
 However, when downgrading the device, recovery mode also turns black.
 To put the device into PwnDFU mode, you need to put it into real DFU mode by pressing poweroff+(volume down or home button).
 Look for a tutorial on YouTube to understand how.
 Once in PwnDFU mode, execute ./binaries/$(uname)/gaster pwn to succeed.
 If the device is not in DFU mode, it will loop.

-- If you want to fix recovery mode, try copying the firmware/all_flash/* from an IPSW of the version you are or were on before the downgrade to the IPSW for the iOS that you want to downgrade.
+- If you want to fix recovery mode, try copying the firmware/all_flash/ iboot and llb files from an IPSW of the version you are or were on before the downgrade to the IPSW for the iOS that you want to downgrade.
 This should restore recovery mode.

 # Warnings
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.